Lukyhet/Project_Four/README.md

 </details>

-Movie Trivia was created for social purposes.
+BeautyPal was created for social connection purposes.
 It has groups created to discuss different topics related to beauty, like haircare, skincare, best products, etc.  The topic browse and activity feed are designed to facilitate the easy access to the information shared inside the groups.
 The users can create a username and password wich allows them to write messages, edit them, delete them and engage in interaction with other participants.

 Beautypal was made as the fourth milestone project to achieve the Diploma in Software Development at the Code Institute.

-The purpose of this project is the Presentation of our first full stack project, and the main goal is to build an interactive site including both front-end and back-end that responds to the users actions, allowing them to actively engage with our website´s data from any electronic dispositive with internet access.
+The purpose of this project is the presentation of our first full stack project, and the main goal is to build an interactive site including both front-end and back-end that responds to the users actions, allowing them to actively engage with our website´s data from any electronic dispositive with internet access.